GOP leaders in Ohio try to block Trump endorsement of Vance

 The letter, signed by GOP party leaders, including a slew of county chairs, tells the former president that “an endorsement that cuts against your support and legacy in Ohio will only serve to confuse or upset voters” and may even suppress Republican turnout in the fall.

-Representatives for Vance, who has said he regrets his past comments, did not return an email seeking comment.
-Trump representatives declined to comment.
+Representatives for Trump and Vance, who has said he regrets his past comments, did not respond to requests for comment.

 David Johnson, chairman of the Columbiana County Republican Party, who helped to draft and circulate the letter, said the effort came together in a series of phone calls between party chairs Thursday.